These policies concern the use of the Library building, and appropriate user behavior while within the building.

 The University of Scranton assumes no responsibility or liability for personal property lost or stolen on The Weinberg Memorial Library premises.
 Library users and guests are urged not to leave personal property unattended in the Library.

 Items found by Library staff or Library users should be turned in to Library Lost and Found at the Library Services Desk on the first floor.
 Library Circulation staff will make an effort to contact the owners of Royal Cards to return the cards.
 At the beginning of each week, Royal Cards not picked up are turned over to the Technology Support Center Help Desk in Alumni Memorial Hall.
 Valuable property not claimed within 24 hours will be turned in to University Police, Lost and Found, located in the Parking Pavilion.
 All other items will be held until the end of the semester.
 The Library will not mail lost items to owners.
 Personal property not recovered from the Library staff will be located at University Police, Lost and Found, located in the Parking Pavilion.

 Library furniture is intended for reading or studying.
-While it is understandable that students may doze while studying, Library staff or Public Safety Officers may awaken someone whose sleeping is disruptive to the study of others.
+While it is understandable that students may doze while studying, Library staff or University Police may awaken someone whose sleeping is disruptive to the study of others.
 An example of such behavior is snoring loudly in the Quiet Study Room.
 Sleeping anywhere in the Library by members of the public is not permitted.
 If a member of the public falls asleep, he or she will be awakened and informed of the policy.
-If there is a second infraction, Public Safety will be called to escort that person from the building.
+If there is a second infraction, University Police will be called to escort that person from the building.

 The Weinberg Library's collections and services are specifically designed to meet the needs of our students, faculty and staff.
 For this reason, visitors age 14 or under must be accompanied by a responsible adult* while in the building.
 This includes school students doing research or being tutored as well as children attending any camp held at the University.